 |Adorable baby goat!|

-The next morning - Saturday - I got showered and dressed and out the door to the hotel so that I could watch the 5K race run past the hotel.
+The next morning - Saturday - I got showered and dressed and out the door of the hotel so that I could watch the 5K race run by.
 I had camera ready, searching the faces of the runners for any friends.
 I did manage to pick one out of the crowd, but didn't see any others, though I knew they were out there.

 |A son cheering his mom on in the 5K on Saturday|